bazurbat/jagen/doc/Manual.md

   Supported values are: release, debug and release_with_debug.
 This allows overriding of the global setting.

-- **build.toolchain** — If set to `false`, indicates that the package does not need toolchain.
+- **build.requires_toolchain** — If set to `false`, indicates that the package does not need toolchain.
 Used internally for the "toolchain-like" packages themselves to break dependency cycles.

 - **build.type** (`pkg_build_type`) — The type of the package build system.
   Supported values are: GNU, CMake, KBuild, make, linux_kernel, linux_module,